trevordblack/Juliog/README.md

    julia cout, sum := A + B
    ```

-output and input creation only allows for 1-3 above:
+Output and input creation only allows for 1-3 above:

 ```julia
 julia> indet_output = Output()